E09

 • Check for leaks: Look for traces of water around the motor, sump hose, and tub seal that could have dripped onto electrical parts.

-• Harness check: Inspect the cable from motor to PCB for crushed or exposed conductors touching the cabinet.
+• Harness check: Inspect the cable from the motor to the PCB for crushed or exposed conductors touching the cabinet.

 • PCB inspection: Examine the control board for burnt components, especially around the motor triac or power module.